Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 Just like you downloaded everything the first time.
 The difference is, it will only download new/updated mods.

+**Standard warning:** There's no guarantee you can update the ModList and continue to play in an old save.

+If you are happy with your current playthrough, stay on that version until you are ready to start a new game!

+There are no critical patches, or life-altering mods that absolutely cannot wait until your next playthrough.

+Don't FOMO!
+The list isn't going anywhere!

 ---

 ## FAQs